metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 The [`EnglishAuctionCollateralLiquidator`](../contracts/liquidators/EnglishAuctionCollateralLiquidator.sol) contract is deployed as an
 ERC1967 `BeaconProxy`.

-This contract can be made immutable with the removal of the currently privileged collateral wrapper management.
+This contract can also be deployed immutably.

 ### Collateral Wrapper Deployment